mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     Chi^2 statistic.

-    The function returns the statistic value, degrees of freedom, below- treshold entries and resulting number of pooled regions.
+    The function returns the statistic value, degrees of freedom, below- threshold entries and resulting number of pooled regions.

     Parameter ``arg0`` (drjit.scalar.ArrayXf64):
         *no description available*